 However, certain interested persons under Chapter 9 may not be considered related parties under FRS24, and they include siblings of a director, CEO and controlling shareholder.

-And conversely, related parties who may not be considered interested persons include:

-- A key management person who is not a director or CEO; - Companies that provide key management personnel services to the reporting entity or its parent.
+And conversely, related parties who may not be considered interested persons include key management personnel who are not directors or CEOs, and companies providing management services to the reporting entity or its parent.